-Planning a wedding is often a ton of work (assuming you don’t decide to elope).
+Planning a wedding, or a nonprofit idea, is often a ton of work (assuming you don’t decide to elope).
 There are a lot of factors to consider, and usually you don’t even know all the steps.
 Naturally, we turn to the internet, right?

 When I Googled “how to plan a wedding,” this is what came up: